 Private Student Loans

-OK, so if you have student loans, then you’re probably well aware by now that the CARES Act does not include any relief for private student loan borrowers.
+OK, so if you have student loans, then you’re probably well aware by now that earlier federal relief acts did not include any relief for private student loan borrowers.
 And this new extension doesn’t either.

 But you do still have some options here.
 Look, it’s highly unlikely any bank or private lender is going to proactively do anything to help you with your loans.
 So if your finances have taken a major hit during this time, you’re going to have to pick up the phone, call your loan servicer, and ask for help.
 If they’ve previously offered relief, ask for an extension.
 Ask if they’ll pause your payments for a period of time or reduce your payment amount.